jakekinchen/Wander/README.md

 - **Content Filters:** Allows users to filter content based on historical, commercial, and activity-based categories.
 The default setting includes all categories.
 - **Voice Mode Activation:** Activate Wander’s voice mode by clicking **Activate Wander** in the Map View.
 Information provided in text form is also stored in the TourView.
 - **Immersive Experience:** Designed to enhance your exploration without the need to constantly interact with your phone.
+- **Graceful Permission Handling:** Requests location services and Bluetooth beacon access only when needed, guiding users to settings if denied.
+- **Background Audio:** Configures an audio session so narration continues even when the screen is off.

 ## How It Works